-In all cases the student will be supported to the extent possible by the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus to identify potential SEL sites and negotiate successful affiliation agreements with these sites, however it remains the student's responsibility to locate appropriate sites.
+In all cases the student will be supported to the extent possible by the MSAN Assistant Director/Director of RDN Focus to identify potential SEL sites and negotiate successful affiliation agreements with these sites, however it remains the student's responsibility to locate appropriate sites.
 In the event that the student is not able to find suitable sites, the following procedures will be adhered to.

-Should a student have a challenge arranging the remaining sites as required in the lab courses (see Plan of Study pgs.
-8-9 and Appendix A pg.
-57), the student must immediately contact the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus and, if applicable, the Faculty of their current lab course.
-The student and Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus will determine if previous/current sites can meet the needs and remaining Supervised Experiential Learning (SEL) hours and competencies.
-If this is not possible, the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus and student will discuss and determine the appropriate course of action for the student which could include but is not limited to:
+Should a student have a challenge arranging the remaining sites as required in the lab courses (see Program of Study document in Appendix A and Table 1 in Appendix B).
+The student must immediately contact the MSAN Assistant Director/Director of RDN Focus and, if applicable, the Faculty of their current lab course.
+The student and MSAN Assistant Director/Director of RDN Focus will determine if previous/current sites can meet the needs and remaining Supervised Experiential Learning (SEL) hours and competencies.
+If this is not possible, the MSAN Assistant Director/Director of RDN Focus and student will discuss and determine the appropriate course of action for the student which could include but is not limited to:

-- the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus and/or the Dietetics Field Coordinator will help the student review other potential sites in their geographical area that they might be able to contact for possible SEL hours - the student and the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus and/or the Dietetics Field Coordinator can discuss with potential

-- preceptor(s) in the area if off-schedule SEL hours would be an option, for instance completing 20 hours in one week or completing hours during the evening or on weekends - if additional sites are not available, the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus and/or the Dietetics Field Coordinator will develop a plan to help the student meet the remaining SEL requirements and competencies assessed at the site - these hours and competencies would be met through a combination of alternate learning experiences, not to total to more than 136 hours for the remainder of the program, and actual SEL hours as required to attain competency - the student will sign an agreement to complete the alternate and actual SEL plans and the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus will note the plan in the student record - the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus will notify Student Support and lab Faculty of the revised plan of study for attainment of SEL - the lab Faculty (always an RDN with preceptor experience, in the event of such instances) will utilize the appropriate competency assessment forms to determine if the student has successfully demonstrated the required competencies - if the Supervised Experiential Learning competencies are not met and the student cannot achieve a passing grade in the associated course, the student will be able to retake the lab portion of the course - all students are subject to the General Satisfactory Academic Progress Policy (see the student handbook at: https://success.une.edu/)
+- the MSAN Assistant Director/Director of RDN Focus will help the student review other potential sites in their geographical area that they might be able to contact for possible SEL hours - the student and the MSAN Assistant Director/Director of RDN Focus can discuss with potential preceptor(s) in the area if off-schedule SEL hours would be an option, for instance completing 20 hours in one week or completing hours during the evening or on weekends - if additional sites are not available, the MSAN Assistant Director/Director of RDN Focus will develop a plan to help the student meet the remaining SEL requirements and competencies assessed at the site - these hours and competencies would be met through a combination of alternate learning experiences, not to total to more than 136 hours for the remainder of the program, and actual SEL hours as required to attain competency - the student will sign an agreement to complete the alternate and actual SEL plans and the MSAN Assistant Director/Director of RDN Focus will note the plan in the student record - the MSAN Assistant Director/Director of RDN Focus will notify Student Support and lab Faculty of the revised plan of study for attainment of SEL - the lab Faculty (always an RD with preceptor experience, in the event of such instances) will utilize the appropriate competency assessment forms to determine if the student has successfully demonstrated the required competencies - if the Supervised Experiential Learning competencies are not met and the student cannot achieve a low-pass grade in the associated course, the student will be able to retake the lab portion of the course - all students are subject to the General Satisfactory Academic Progress Policy

 Students may need to consider dividing clinical hours between a few different facilities or offer to complete SEL hours on the weekends or evenings to complete SEL requirements.
-The Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus and/or the Dietetics Field Coordinator will help as much as possible, but the student is responsible for finding all SEL sites and preceptors in a geographic location suitable to the student if SEL hours are disrupted.
+The Assistant MSAN Director/Director of RDN Focus will help as much as possible, but the student is responsible for finding all SEL sites and preceptors in a geographic location suitable to the student if SEL hours are disrupted.